 - Each blended learning track is divided in a number of well-structured training blocks.
 For each block we define:

 - The content to be studied by the participant.
 We clearly specify what needs to be prepared (essential and/or optional topics).
-Participants individually prepare each training block (self-study using technical resources made available) at their own pace.
-Instructors are available to help them with specific questions and/or problems if needed.
+Participants individually prepare each training block at their own pace, using the resources we provide.
+Our instructors are available to help them with specific questions and/or problems if needed.

 - Classroom sessions are organized at the end of each training block, where we test participant progress.
 A representative test is used at the start of each session to that effect.
 That test is then used afterwards to structure the discussions during the actual class.
 We explain topics that didn't fully land, offer participants additional technical background and discuss the questions and comments received.
 Extensive labs are prepared and evaluated.
 On the final day of a certification track, we prepare participants for the actual certification exam.